Cleaning Bricks

 3. Saturate the wall with clean water.
 Never let the wall dry out during cleaning; work on small areas.

 5. Apply acid solution (as described previously) by hand.
-Applying chemicals with high pressure cleaners is dangerous and is NOT recommended for safe and successful cleaning.
+Applying chemicals with high-pressure cleaners is dangerous and is NOT recommended for safe and successful cleaning.

 6. Wash the wall with high-pressure water after allowing the solution to remain on the wall for 3-6 minutes.